torkelicious/obliberry/docs/editor/sprite-animation.md

 7. Add a named clip and configure its frames.
 8. Preview the clip and save the animation asset.

 The resource ID identifies the asset in scenes.
-The file path points to its definition on disk.
+The project-wide `assets.json` catalog maps that ID to the animation file path.

 ## Importing sets